newsuk/nuk-gutenberg-game-day/README.md

 ## What will I be building?

-If you're a learner who's not worked with Gutenberg before, you'll be completing the [beginner task](#what-is-the-beginner-task).
+If you're a learner who's _not_ worked with Gutenberg before, you'll be completing the [beginner task](#what-is-the-beginner-task).

-If you have worked with Gutenberg
+If you have worked with Gutenberg before, you will get to work on an idea of your choice!
+Please submit your proposals by EOD Monday (16th).

 ---